Originate/guide/pull_requests.md

 * Are all classes/methods/variables named properly so that the code is self-describing?
 * Is everything as private as possible, i.e. no things public that don't need to be public?
 * Are too many things private?
-* No law of demeter violations (providing whole objects to methods when all that's needed is the value of one attribute of them)?
+* There should be no law of demeter violations (providing whole objects to methods when all that's needed is the value of one attribute of them).
 * Is everything tested?
 Is each thing tested enough?
 Is it not over-tested?
 * Comments shouldn't describe what the method does (this is visible from looking at the code).
 * Are there any obvious performance-stupidities, like making a database query for each loop iteration, rather than using a more optimized query that loads all data at once?
-* Spacing/style issues like no empty line between methods, or too many empty lines
+* Are there spacing/style issues like no empty line between methods, or too many empty lines?
 * There shouldn't be any commented-out code.
 * There should be no debug statements like `console.log("here")` etc.
-* There should be no TODO's, this is often a crutch for being lazy.
+* There should be no TODO's, as this is often a crutch for being lazy.

 ## Tips

-* Try to avoid tagging too many people in pull requests (in most cases 2 is the max)
+* Try to avoid tagging too many people in pull requests (in most cases 2 is the max).
-* If your pull request contains changes to both frontend and backend code, tag someone from each team and tell them what to review
+* If your pull request contains changes to both frontend and backend code, tag someone from each team and tell them what to review.
-* Try to keep pull requests small. bigger pull requests are harder to review effectively, and often sit for longer. if you need help figuring out how to break up a pull request that became massive, see: [Refactoring Git Branches](http://blog.originate.com/blog/2014/04/19/refactoring_git_branches/)
+* Try to keep pull requests small.
+Bigger pull requests are harder to review effectively, and often sit for longer.
+If you need help figuring out how to break up a pull request that became massive, see: [Refactoring Git Branches](http://blog.originate.com/blog/2014/04/19/refactoring_git_branches/).
-* Expect to get affirmations that the PR is ready to merge by your reviewers. something like “LGTM” (looks good to me), “ship it”, a thumbsup GIF, or sheep icon (or any permutation of these).
+* Expect to get affirmations that the PR is ready to merge by your reviewers.
+Something like “LGTM” (looks good to me), “ship it”, a thumbsup GIF, or sheep icon (or any permutation of these).
-* The creator of the pull request merges! this is to maintain accountability.
+* The creator of the pull request merges!
+This is to maintain accountability.
 If reviewers are neglecting you, you can bump the PR or send them a message.
 * A good trick for making sure you’ve addressed most of the comments is to look at the pull request for a bunch of “username commented on an outdated diff” messages.
 These appear when changes are made to lines that a reviewer commented on.